What are the default Active Directory elements that are imported by FlexNet Manager Suite when using the out of the box importer?

 In addition the following infrastructure information is imported:

-The default Active Directory import will not import information such as the user's manager, email address or location etc. Properties such as these can be imported using a business adapter.
+The default Active Directory import will not import information such as the user's manager, location etc. Properties such as these can be imported using a business adapter.

 is it possible to add new elements in the standard Active Directory import because we would have the status about user and computer objects imported from AD to see it in FNMS ?